HighTech Bound FAQ

 Is housing provided?

-UNH Housing may or may not be available for this program. (n/a for 2021 - the program is entirely virtual)
+UNH Housing may or may not be available for this program.

 No, the IOL will provide all equipment for the interns to use that is necessary in order to accomplish assigned tasks.